 How to Find Executive Job Leads and Postings

 Are you looking for executive job leads or postings?
-As a top executive, you may not find yourself in a career transition often.
+As a top executive, you may not often find yourself in a career transition.
 Oftentimes, you have remained in a position or with a company for a long time, or you may have been headhunted in the past.

 So, where do you begin when conducting an executive job search?
 Start by researching executive resume writing tips to ensure you create a keyword-rich, accomplishment-based resume.